GMgoes/GMgoes/README.md

 <h2>about me</h2>

-<p>I'm 21 years old, I currently live in Mato Grosso do Sul, Brazil.
+<p>I'm 21 years old, i currently live in Mato Grosso do Sul, Brazil.
 I'm passionate about games, books and pets 🐶</p>

-- ⭐ i'm not working on anything specific at the moment
+- ⭐ i'm not working on anything specific at the moment (studying)
-- 💼 -
+- 💼 backend Developer (Trainee) at [Compass UOL](https://compass.uol/en/home/)
-- 📈 mostly working on **stage private repositories**
 - 🧠 studying a **lot** to be able to understand a **little** about our world

 <h2>current skills</h2>